Nipper Read: Early life

-Read was born in Nottingham, the son of Leonard Read Snr., who worked for a leather company, and his wife Ida (née Morris).
+Leonard Ernest Read was born in Nottingham on 31 March 1925, the son of Leonard Read Snr., who worked for a leather company, and his wife Ida (née Morris).
 His mother died when he was four and he was sent to live with her brother.
 After their father remarried, Leonard and his two sisters and brother returned to live with their father and stepmother.

 Read did well in school, always being one of the top three pupils in junior and senior school.
 He played the lead role in a school production of David Copperfield.
 He also learned to box, winning his first medal in 1937.
 He later joined the Grundy boxing club, where he was nicknamed "Nipper".
 Read had hoped to attend Nottingham High School and passed the entrance exam, but his father could not afford the uniform and fees for books.
 He left school at 14 and later in life regretted not being able to stretch himself academically.

 Read began working in a Players cigarette warehouse in 1939, earning ten shillings a week, eight of which he gave to his stepmother.